nguyensjsu/su18-202-t3am/README.md

 ## TODO's
 ### Infra Works
 - [X] Set up AWS Dynamo DB (for NoSQL) or RDS to persist data.
 2 instances: 1 for prod and 1 for dev.
-- [X] Set up the pipeline for webapp (AWS Beanstalk) includes the domain and basic hello world api.
+- [X] Set up EC2 instances or ECS Fargate as API server.
 - [ ] [Nice to have].
 Set up CI/CD pipeline for the above webapp/noSQL in the github repo...

 ### API Work